aks237/Foundations-of-Robotics/README.md

 Assignments from the Foundations of Robotics Course at Cornell University (CS 4750) where the concepts covered and implemented included the fundamentals of ROS, state estimation, planning, and control algorithms.

-Robots were visualized in RVIZ.
+Robots were visualized in RVIZ.\n
-Car Model: MuSHR (Multi-agent System for non-Holonomic Racing) car Arm Model: WidowX 250 robot arm (6 DoF)
+Car Model: MuSHR (Multi-agent System for non-Holonomic Racing) car\n Arm Model: WidowX 250 robot arm (6 DoF)\n

 Assignment Overviews: